Proposal of a quantum version of active particles via a nonunitary quantum walk: Quantum active particle in one dimension

-with the lattice constant $a$.
-We used the bases $\{\lk\otimes\gs, \rk\otimes\gs, \lk\otimes\es, \rk\otimes\es\}$ in this order to represent the matrices.
-In Eq.~\eqref{eqQABP10-1}, $\mp\varepsilon$ denotes the levels of $\ket{\mathrm{G}}$ and $\ket{\mathrm{E}}$, respectively, while the non-Hermitian parameter $g$ specifies the difference in the transitions between the two levels.
-The non-Hermiticity of $H_\NH$ makes the total time-evolution operator $U(g)$ non-unitary.
-We can interpret the non-Hermiticity of $H_\NH$ as an effect of laser pumping; see Subsec.~\ref{sec2.2}.
-The parameters for the coin operator \eqref{eqQABP11}, $\theta_{\mathrm{G}}$ and $\theta_{\mathrm{E}}$, describe linear potentials that the corresponding Dirac particle in the continuum limit~\cite{Strauch06} perceives:
+We used the bases $\{\lk\otimes\gs, \rk\otimes\gs, \lk\otimes\es, \mathrm{and} \rk\otimes\es\}$ in this order to represent the matrices.
+In equation~\eqref{eqQABP11}, the shift operator $S$ is equivalent to $\exp(-\sigma_z \dd/\dd x)$ and hence provides a kinetic-energy contribution for the Hamiltonian.
+In equation~\eqref{eqQABP10-1}, $\mp\varepsilon$ denotes the levels of $\ket{\mathrm{G}}$ and $\ket{\mathrm{E}}$, respectively, whereas the non-Hermitian parameter $g$ specifies the difference in the transitions between the two levels.
+The non-Hermiticity of $H_\NH$ makes the total time-evolution operator $U(g)$ nonunitary.
+We can interpret the non-Hermiticity of $H_\NH$ as an effect of laser pumping, as discussed in the next subsection.
+Note that the energy conservation is broken because of our non-Hermitian Hamiltonian $H_\NH(g)$.
+Thus, it satisfies the property (i) of quantum active matter; namely, the energy is not conserved.
+In fact, we will show below in equation~\eqref{eqQABP17} that the Hamiltonian~\eqref{eqQABP10-1} has a symmetry called pseudo-Hermiticity~\cite{Mostafazadeh02-1,Mostafazadeh02-2,Mostafazadeh02-3}; hence, the energy eigenvalues remain real, not depending on $g$ at all, but the energy expectation value is not conserved because the eigenvectors are not orthogonal to each other.

-The potential of Eq.~\eqref{eqQABP13} squared is a harmonic potential in the region $(-\alpha-1)/\beta\le x\le(-\alpha+1)/\beta$ that the corresponding Schr\"{o}dinger particle perceives~\cite{Yamagishi23}.
-See Fig.~\ref{qabp_operators} for details of the time evolution.